ehabsoa82/signServer_local/README.md

 SignServer can be fully configured using properties files.

-The example below configures two workers, a crypto worker that connects to a keystore files located at `/mnt/external/signer_keystore.p12` and a PlainSigner that signs using the key signKey0001 from this keystore:
+The example below configures two workers, a crypto worker that connects to keystore files located at `/mnt/external/signer_keystore.p12` and a PlainSigner that signs using the key signKey0001 from this keystore:

 ```
 WORKER1.NAME=SignerCryptoToken